 1 month Pediatric ICU

 1 month Neonatal ICU

-1 month Pediatric Pain at Children’s Hospital Wisconsin in Milwaukee
+1 month Pediatric Pain at Lurie Children’s Hospital, Chicago

 20 days Vacation (during Comer OR months)